-- (1) The information as to shareholdings was provided by the directors as of April 27, 2018.
+(1) The information as to shareholdings was provided by the directors as of April 17, 2019.

-- (2) Member of the Audit Committee.
+(2) Member of the Audit Committee.

-- (3) Member of the Governance Committee.
+(3) Member of the Governance Committee.

 John P.A.
-Budreski - Mr. Budreski was formerly a Vice Chairman of Cormark Securities Inc. and prior to that, President and Chief Executive Officer of Orion Securities Inc. which was sold to Macquarie Group in 2007.
-He has over 25 years of broad experience in the resource and resource financing industries.
+Budreski - Mr. Budreski was formerly the President and Chief Executive Officer of the Corporation.
+Prior to that, Mr. Budreski was a Vice Chairman of Cormark Securities Inc. Mr. Budreski was also President and Chief Executive Officer of Orion Securities Inc. which was sold to Macquarie Group in 2007.
+He has over 30 years of broad experience in the resource and resource financing industries, including Managing Director of Equity Capital Markets and Head of Investment Banking for Scotia Capital Inc. from 1998 to 2005.
 Mr. Budreski has a Bachelor of Engineering from Dalhousie/TUNS University in Halifax, Nova Scotia and an MBA from the University of Calgary, Alberta.
 Mr. Budreski is also a director and Executive Chairman of EnWave Corporation, and a director of Sandstorm Gold Ltd., NuLegacy Gold Corporation, Input Capital Corp., and Colossus Minerals Inc.

 John P. Byrne - Mr. Byrne has more than 30 years of investment banking and corporate finance experience.
 He is President of Petroleum Corporation of Canada Exploration Limited ("Petrex"), an oil and gas exploration and development company, and has held that position since 1976.
-Petrex helped establish and finance Enerplus Energy Services Limited for which Mr. Byrne served as Vice-Chairman (1986-2000).
+Petrex helped establish and finance Enerplus Energy Services Limited for which Mr. Byrne served as Vice-Chairman from 1986 to 2000.
 He also served in senior executive roles with Levesque Beaubien Geoffrion Inc. (now National Bank Financial), A.E.
 Ames & Company Ltd./Dominion Securities Ames Ltd. and The First Boston Corporation.
-Mr. Byrne graduated from McGill University with a BA and from the University of Toronto Law School with a LLB.
+Mr. Byrne graduated from McGill University in Montreal with a BA and from the University of Toronto Law School with a LLB.
 He is also a Chartered Financial Analyst.
 Mr. Byrne is also a director of Erdene Resource Development Corp.